 This hamburger pizza came about when we were hosting a pizza party with our friends.
 We needed enough variety to please everyone, but nothing too extravagant.
 It was a simple fusion of a hamburger and a pizza.
 We were cooking the pizzas at the BBQ, so why not put the most quintessential BBQ item as a topping?

-- 2 cups all-purpose flour (or 1 cup all-purpose flour + 1 cup whole wheat flour)
+- 2 cups all purpose flour (plain flour Australia and UK) - or 1 cup all-purpose flour + 1 cup whole wheat flour

 - 1 teaspoon dried oregano

 - 1 teaspoon red pepper flakes - crushed

 - 1 teaspoon Worcestershire sauce

 - 1 pinch ground black pepper - to taste

 - 125 milliliters Neapolitan Sauce or Pasta sauce Southern Hemisphere (Tomato Sauce in North America) - pizza sauce, or passata